 What is invert sugar?

-– After the desired ratio of sucrose to fructose is achieved alongside a polarisation of -14, the syrup is neutralised with a natural alkaline agent
+Once all the sugar crystals are dissolved and the temperature is over 70 degrees, the sucrose will invert into glucose and fructose.
+After the desired ratio of sucrose to fructose is achieved alongside a polarisation of -14, the syrup is neutralised with a natural alkaline agent.

-What products is invert sugar used in?
+What products are invert sugar syrups used in?

 What advice do Ragus Pure Sugars give clients when buying invert sugar?

 As an experienced, industry-leading invert syrup manufacturer, we know how to give our customers exactly what they need for their food and beverage products.
 We usually ask a few crucial questions, starting with how much invert sugar you’ll use per month.